 Frequently Asked Questions

-No, only travelers with a valid passport, necessary documentation, and a TSA Precheck clearance are eligible to use the facility.
+Only travelers with a valid passport, necessary documentation, and a TSA Precheck clearance can use the facility.

 Yes, if any action on your part violates the federal security arrangements, you will be denied the expedited screening.